-Of all the social platforms that influencers leverage to promote brands, Facebook gets maximum returns and Twitter gets the least.
+Of all the platforms that influencers leverage to promote brands, Facebook gets maximum returns and Twitter gets the least.
 You can use these insights to build a more precise CBD marketing strategy.

 Leveraging influencers in your CBD marketing can help you organically promote your CBD products.